 Whether you’re looking to do a complete renovation of your bedroom, or just freshen up your space, replacing your headboard is one way to make a significant impact in your room.

-To begin, you’ll need to make design decisions about the materials you prefer and whether your headboard will mount to the wall, bed, or be free standing.
+To begin, you’ll need to make design decisions about the materials you prefer and whether your headboard will mount to the wall, or bed, or be free-standing.

 From there, you can determine the style and size that’s the best fit for you.